 Myers Park, Urban park in central Auckland, New Zealand

-The park is easily reached from Queen Street, Karangahape Road, Grey's Avenue, and Aotea Square with multiple entry points linked by stairs and pathways.
-The grassed areas and tree-lined sections are open at all times, letting visitors move at their own pace.
+The park has entry points from Queen Street, Karangahape Road, Grey's Avenue, and Aotea Square, making it easy to approach from several directions.
+The grassed areas and tree-lined sections are open at all times, so visitors can pass through or stop at their own pace.

 The community of curious travelers